 - Regulations at 50 C.F.R.
-600.235 require appointed Council members to submit a completed financial disclosure form with their Council Executive Directors: (1) within 45 days of taking office (including re-appointed members); (2) within 30 days of the time any such financial interest is acquired or substantially changed; and (3) by February 1 of each year regardless of whether any financial information has changed. - For the annual financial disclosure requirement, Council Executive Directors should distribute new financial disclosure forms to Council members and collect completed forms in a timely manner.

-- Council Executive Directors should review annual and supplemental financial disclosure forms submitted by Council members to ensure each includes complete information to the Executive Director's knowledge and is signed and dated, following up with the member as necessary.
-During this review, Council members may be asked to revise and re-submit their financial disclosure forms. - Council Executive Directors will then forward the submitted forms to the appropriate NMFS Regional Office, copying NMFS OSF. - Upon receipt, NMFS Regional Offices should review and verify the information on the submitted forms against readily available information, checking back with the Council Executive Director and member as necessary to confirm the information.
+600.235 require appointed Council members to submit a completed financial disclosure form with their Council Executive Directors: (1) within 45 days of taking office (including re-appointed members); (2) within 30 days of the time any such financial interest is acquired or substantially changed; and (3) by February 1 of each year regardless of whether any financial information has changed. - For the annual financial disclosure requirement, Council Executive Directors should distribute new financial disclosure forms to Council members and collect completed forms in a timely manner. - Council Executive Directors should review annual and supplemental financial disclosure forms submitted by Council members to ensure each form is fully completed, and is signed and dated, following up with the member as necessary.
+During this review, Council members may be asked to revise and re-submit their financial disclosure forms. - Council Executive Directors will then forward the submitted forms to the appropriate NMFS Regional Office, copying NMFS OSF. - Upon receipt, NMFS Regional Offices should review and verify the information on the submitted forms against readily available information, checking back with the Council

+Executive Director and member as necessary to confirm the information.
 The NMFS Regional Office should consult with its NOAA GC Regional Section on any legal questions that may arise with a submitted form.
-During this review, Council members may be asked to revise and re-submit their financial disclosure forms. - When the submitted forms have been vetted by the NMFS Regional Office, they will be considered properly reviewed.
-The NMFS Regional Office should notify its corresponding Council Executive Director(s) that it has completed the vetting process, coordinate with Council Executive Directors on any financial information changes or clarifications made during the vetting process, and ensure that the Council has copies of the submitted forms that have been vetted. - Each Council Executive Director will post these forms to the Council's website and make them available to the public at Council meetings and at the Council's office. - NMFS Regional Offices are to: (1) maintain a file of submitted financial disclosure forms for the region's Council(s), keeping each form for a Council member in accordance with the regulations at 50 CFR 600.235(b)(5) and (2) make the forms available to the Regional Administrator and NOAA GC to aid in any conflict of interest or recusal determination.
+During this review, Council members may be asked to revise and re-submit their financial disclosure forms.

+- When the submitted forms have been vetted by the NMFS Regional Office, they will be considered properly reviewed.
+The NMFS Regional Office should notify its corresponding Council Executive Director(s) that it has completed the vetting process, coordinate with Council Executive Directors on any financial information changes or clarifications made during the vetting process, and ensure that the Council has copies of the submitted forms that have been vetted. - Each Council Executive Director will make the appointed Council members' forms publicly available and post them to the corresponding Council's website in a prominent manner. - NMFS Regional Offices are to: (1) maintain a file of submitted financial disclosure forms for the region's Council(s), keeping each form for a Council member in accordance with the regulations at 50 CFR 600.235(b)(5) and (2) make the forms available to the Regional Administrator and NOAA GC to aid in any conflict of interest or recusal determination.